Beasti1/HTML-CSS/README.md

   <title>HTML-CSS</title>
 </head>
   <body>
-    <h1> I have created a webpage demonsrating the use of CSS Properties.</h1>
+   I have created a webpage demonsrating the use of CSS Properties.

   </body>
 </html>